The One Factor That Could Make or Break Your Dream Home Investment

 Before you buy, ask yourself:

-❓ What’s the AQI of this location?
+❓ What’s the AQI of this location — at the building, not the city level?

 ❓ How will this impact my health and resale value in 5–10 years?

 If this article resonated with you, share it with someone who’s on their home-buying journey.
-Let’s raise awareness, demand transparency, and create a future where our homes are not just beautiful—but breathable.
+Let’s raise awareness, demand transparency, and create a future where our homes are not just beautiful — but breathable.

 📢 What do you think?
-Drop your thoughts in the comments below!
+Drop your thoughts in the comments below.